bekzod-murotboyev/reflect-telegram-bot/README.md

     }
 }
 ```
-`io.github.reflectframework.reflecttelegrambot.services.user.TelegramUserDetailsService` is interface that requires to implement three methods as described below:
+`io.github.reflectframework.reflecttelegrambot.service.user.TelegramUserDetailsService` is interface that requires to implement three methods as described below:
  - `public TelegramUserDetails findByChatId(long chatId)` - this method need to search user by `chatId` and return.
 In case, the user is new `null` must be returned.
  - `public TelegramUserDetails save(@Nonnull User user, long chatId)` - this method need to save a new `org.telegram.telegrambots.meta.api.objects.User` to database.
 Only called when `public TelegramUserDetails findByChatId(long chatId)` returns `null`.
  - `public void update(@Nonnull HashedUser user)` - this method need to update stored user info when this method called.
 Changed data come as `io.github.reflectframework.reflecttelegrambot.entities.user.HashedUser`